hhmtecnologiaeireli/hhmtecnologiaeireli.github.io/index.md

 ## HHM Tecnologia da Informação Eireli

 We at HHM Tech provide consultancy for IT services and our focus is on IT training, telecom and general equipment configuration.
-All those activities are primary performed remotely since we just need a topology and ssh access to your IT Infrastructure, training can be in company and will be provided by one a certified telecom instructor, generally a person that is an specialist on its field such as Dell Blade Switches, Dell Routers and Cisco Network Equipment.
+All those activities are primary performed remotely since we just need a topology and ssh access to your IT Infrastructure, training can be in company and will be provided by one a certified instructor.

 ### Markdown